GENERAL

 INFORMATION

-discovering South Africa outside of politics and gold.
-Travellers
+the world is discovering South Africa outside of politics

-are surprised and captivated by its natural scenic beauty,
+and gold.
+Travellers are surprised and captivated by its natural

-cultural melting pot and excellent food and wine.
-The opportunity
+scenic beauty, cultural melting pot and excellent food and

 South Africa also boasts sophisticated